Lombiq/Open-Source-Orchard-Core-Extensions/Readme.md

 - If an extension is added, removed or significantly updated in this project, then add, remove or update its description under the "Included Projects" section of this Readme.

 ### Opening pull requests
 - Open a pull request in this repository for every submodule pull request.
 That way, static code analysis and complex tests can run.
-If you forget this a check in the submodule will fail.
-Once you created the PR here, just click "Re-run jobs" in your submodule.
+If you forget to do so, a check in the submodule will fail.
+Once you've created the PR here, just click "Re-run jobs" in your submodule.
 - If you see build errors under your pull request then check out its details: The errors link to our TeamCity instance.
 Select "Log in as guest" when presented with a login screen.
 - Open a pull request for all but trivial changes (like typos) so we can nicely track them, including when generating release notes for the next release.